antmicro/topwrap/docs/source/description_files.md

   # specify relations between IPs instance names in the
   # design yaml and IP cores description YAMLs
   {ip1_instance_name}:
+    # exactly one of `file` or `core` identifies the IP core description
     file: {resource_path} # see "Resource path syntax" section for more information
+    core: {vlnv}          # a module from a registered library, see "Libraries"
     parameters:  # specify IP parameter values to be overridden {parameters_name} : {parameters_value}
       ...